The Unified Patent Court

 What about existing European patent applications - and other countries?

-The situation is also straightforward outside of the UPC participating countries: for existing and new European patents, in respect of non-UPC countries (e.g. the UK, Spain etc.), apart from the European Patent Office opposition procedure, only the individual national Courts (e.g. the UK courts, the Spanish courts) will have jurisdiction for European patent infringement and validity in their countries.
+The situation is also straightforward outside of the UPC participating countries: for existing and new European patents, in respect of non-UPC countries (e.g. the UK, Spain etc.), apart from the European Patent Office opposition procedure, only the individual national Courts (e.g. the UK courts, the Spanish courts) have jurisdiction for European patent infringement and validity in their countries.

 However, patent proprietors who have existing or future patents validated in individual UPC countries are provided with an opt out facility.
 If during the 7 (or 14) year transitional period, they file an opt-out with the UPC, then, for all UPC countries, only the individual national Courts will have jurisdiction.
 The UPC will thereafter not have jurisdiction.
 The opt-out can be withdrawn, provided no legal action has been commenced before the UPC, but this procedure can only be carried out once.
 If the opt-out is withdrawn, it will not be possible to opt-out a second time.